Over the years, Laravel, an open-source PHP framework, has gained much popularity – much more so than any other framework.

-For choosing Laravel over any other PHP framework, there are numerous benefits.
-Let’s start by taking a look at a few of them.
+Choosing Laravel over any other PHP framework, has numerous benefits.
+Let’s start by taking a look at a few of the Laravel Security Checklist.

 Use strong passwords, and consider creating regular backups of your website that you can restore in the event of a security breach or attack.
 To restrict access to these areas, make use of Laravel’s built-in authentication and authorization features.